NoLieNoSean/NoNotes/content/Notes/LEC CAL1 22.md

 Note that every such system of equations always represents a relation on $\mathbb{R}^{n}\times \mathbb{R}^{k}$, namely, the tuples $(\mathbf{x}, \mathbf{t})$ which satisfy the system.
 The implicit function theorem tells us when such a relation is (locally) a function from $\mathbb{R}^{k}$ to $\mathbb{R}^{n}$, that is, when $\mathbf{x}$ can be determined uniquely as a function $\boldsymbol{\varphi}$ of $\mathbf{t}$, in which case $\mathbf{f}$ is said to implicitly define $\boldsymbol{\varphi}$.

-The linear version of the implicit function theorem is as follows:
+The linear version of the implicit functioOn theorem is as follows:

 > [!Theorem]
 > If $A\in \mathcal{L}(\mathbb{R}^{n+m}, \mathbb{R}^{n})$ and if $A_{x}$ is invertible, then there corresponds to every $\mathbf{k}\in \mathbb{R}^{m}$ a unique $\mathbf{h}\in \mathbb{R}^{n}$ such that $A(\mathbf{h}, \mathbf{k})=\mathbf{0}$.
 This $\mathbf{h}$ can be computed from $\mathbf{k}$ by the formula